There are ten

 pool, spa, laundry facilities, store, Internet workstations, children's

-tent site, with adjacent rest rooms, a dish-cleaning sink, and dog-washing
+to six people at one tent site, with nearby rest rooms, a dish-cleaning

 Highway 246 at Sweeny Road, phone 315-7883.
 This 45-acre park is along

 the Santa Ynez River, east of Lompoc.
 It has a bike-in camping area for

 $5 per person.
 You'll find restrooms, water, campground hosts, walking

 trails and sand volleyball courts.
 There's no campground store; however

 there is shopping a mile away in Lompoc.